 2 international airports – Nice Côte d’Azur and Marseille Provence.

-Marseille Provence offers flights to 105 destinations in 38 countries, with 25 connections per day with Paris.
+Marseille Provence offers flights to 95 destinations with 25 connections per day with Paris.
 Ryanair’s leading French base in 2006 and Air France’s leading Provence base in 2011.
+9 million passengers in 2017.

-Toulon-Hyères: Flights to 12 French and European cities including Liverpool, London City, London Stansted, Rotterdam and Brussels.
+Toulon-Hyères: Flights to 31 French and European cities including Liverpool, London City, London Stansted, Rotterdam, Brussels and Geneve, Oran, Copenhagen since 2018.

 Getting here by train